AbrahamKiplagat/flutter_testing/README.md

 1. Open the application.
 2. Create a new task by providing a title and optional details.
+3. Add notes related to tasks.
-3. Mark tasks as completed when done.
+4. Mark tasks as completed when done.
-4. Delete tasks that are no longer needed.
+5. Delete tasks or notes that are no longer needed.

 ## Entity Relationship Diagram (ERD)